The effect of the Steve Jobs brand leaving Apple

 Apple will be just fine with Steve Jobs taking an undetermined leave of absence, despite what you have read elsewhere.
-There’s a simple reason for that: You buy the brand, not the person.
+There’s a simple reason for that: You buy the Apple brand, not the Steve Jobs brand.

 The Apple brand is the most powerful one in the world.
 It creates an emotional preference among a specific (though large) target audience by delving deeply into the audience’s belief system with a brand face that is a true reflection of that target audience.